Includes all necessary forms for the Workers' Compensation process.

-St. Joseph's Occupational Health Care is no longer available for non-emergent treatment.
+St. Joseph's Occupational Health Care is no longer available for non-emergency treatment.

 Employees of the Humboldt State University are covered for any injury/illness arising out of or in the course of employment, at no charge to the employee.
 Sedgwick CMS Services is the plan administrator for workers' compensation.